 Gearing Strategy and Best-in-Slot for a Brewmaster Monk

-Please note that the following table does not include items with Legendary Powers that may offer better stats for a given slot, nor does it include items obtained from PvP.
-It also assumes that any items from dungeons have been obtained from the Great Vault at an item level of 226.
-Items from Castle Nathria are assuming their Mythic variants — item levels 226/233.
+Please note that the following tables do not include items with Legendary Powers that may offer better stats for a given slot, nor do they include items obtained from PvP.
+They also assume that any items from dungeons have been obtained from the Great Vault at an item level of 252.
+Items from Sanctum of Domination are assuming their Mythic variants — item levels 252/259.
 Finally, many items are only "best-in-slot" by a small margin over their next-best alternatives.

 |Ring 1||Ritual Commander's Ring||The Necrotic Wake|